-Appendix 4: online safety training needs - self-audit for staff
+Appendix 2: online safety training needs audit - self-audit for staff

-ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead responsibility for online safety in school?
-Are you aware of the ways pupils can abuse their peers online?
-Do you know what you must do if a pupil approaches you with a concern or issue?
-Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
-Are you familiar with the school's acceptable use agreement for pupils and parents/carers?
-Are you familiar with the filtering and monitoring systems on the school's devices and networks?
-Do you understand your role and responsibilities in relation to filtering and monitoring?
-Do you regularly change your password for accessing the school's ICT systems?
-Are you familiar with the school's approach to tackling cyber-bullying?
-Are there any areas of online safety in which you would like training/further training?
+ONLINE SAFETY TRAINING NEEDS AUDIT

+Name of staff member/volunteer: Date:

+Question Yes/No (add comments if necessary)

+Do you know the name of the person who has lead

+responsibility for online safety in school?

+Are you aware of the ways pupils can abuse their

+peers online?

+Do you know what you must do if a pupil approaches

+you with a concern or issue?

+Are you familiar with the school's acceptable use

+agreement for staff, volunteers, governors and

+visitors?

+Are you familiar with the school's acceptable use

+agreement for pupils and parents?

+Do you regularly change your password for accessing

+the school's ICT systems?

+Are you familiar with the school's approach to

+tackling cyber-bullying?

+Are there any areas of online safety in which you

+would like training/further training?